tankangliang/tp/docs/UserGuide.md

 ### Deleting client notes: `client note delete`

-Deletes a note of a client (denoted by client's index) by the note's index.
+Deletes a note of a client (denoted by a client's index) by the note's index.

 Format: `client note delete CLIENT_INDEX NOTE_INDEX`